LATEST NEWS

 What is proposed?

-The initial proposal, which included Coles funding the public plaza and relocating cars under the plaza at the heart of Neutral Bay, promised great benefits for the community.
-However, as a result of Council feedback, Coles lodged an amended Development Application which features a reduction of three residential levels.
-The significant reduction in height, and the reduced number of residential apartments,makes it no longer feasible for Coles to fund the undergrounding of the public parking and creation of a new plaza.
+The Planning Proposal includes Coles funding the public plaza and relocating cars under the plaza at the heart of Neutral Bay and promises great benefits for the community.
+As a result of Council feedback on the initial proposal, Coles lodged an amended Development Application which features a reduction of three residential levels.
+The significant reduction in height, and the reduced number of residential apartments, makes it no longer feasible for Coles to fund the undergrounding of the public parking and creation of a new plaza under the amended DA scenario.

-Our initial and preferred Development Application proposed a revitalised town centre that features:
+Our Planning Proposal, and preferred outcome for a revitalised town centre, features:

 By comparison, the amended Development Application is for: